-• Benefit amount vs. number of lives
+• Benefit Amount vs. Number of Lives

 In using experience studies to establish tables for actuarial valuation purposes, determining results weighted on benefit amount (or liability), rather than on number of lives, generally yields more appropriate results.
-Determining results weighted on benefit amount (or liability) may not be appropriate if a plan has frozen benefits (for example, those which have converted to a defined contribution plan for future service).
-Results based on number of lives may yield appropriate results for plans with flat dollar benefit formulas and/or with relatively homogenous characteristics.
+Results based on number of lives may yield appropriate results for plans with flat dollar benefit formulas and/or with relatively homogenous membership characteristics.

-• Effect of base year
+• Effect of Base Year